AeroPrep

 Sophie R., PPL student, France

 Navigation was the one I was dreading.
 The progress tracking showed me exactly which calculation types I kept getting wrong.
 Focused on those, passed with 88%.
-Couldn't have done it without AeroPrep.
+Could not have done it without AeroPrep.

 Lukas B., PPL student, Germany

 We recommend AeroPrep to all our students now.
-The instructor dashboard saves us hours; we can see exactly who's ready before they book their formal exam sitting.
+The instructor dashboard saves us hours; we can see exactly who is ready before they book their formal exam sitting.
 No more students going in underprepared.

 Frequently Asked Questions